bguidolim/freshchat-ios/README.md

 ## Existing minor bug
-1. App version always comes as 1.0 (We are fixng this in upcoming release) - Fixed
+1. App version always comes as 1.0 (We are fixng this in upcoming release)
 2. Bitcode embed - Fixed